WUK-SR/banner_magic/README.md

 If you have Node.js installed, you will get a version number returned to you, this number needs to be at least `v10.9.0` in order to run Banner Magic.

 If you don't have Node.js installed, you can download it [here](https://nodejs.org/en/).

 <a name="Installation"></a>
-## Installation
+### Installation

-[Download](https://github.com/WUK-SR/banner_magic/archive/master.zip) the latest version banner magic and then run `npm install` to download all the dependencies.
+[Download](https://github.com/WUK-SR/banner_magic/archive/master.zip)the latest version banner magic and then run `npm install` to download all the dependencies.

 You are now ready to go!